-Microsoft Configuration Manager and Microsoft Windows Server Update Services compete in the software update management category.
-Microsoft Configuration Manager appears to have the upper hand due to its comprehensive features and robust capabilities.
+Microsoft Configuration Manager and Microsoft Windows Server Update Services (WSUS) compete in the software deployment and update management category.
+Microsoft Configuration Manager seems to have the upper hand due to its extensive feature set and integration capabilities.

 Microsoft Configuration Manager helps IT manage PCs and servers, keeping software up-to-date, setting configuration and security policies, and monitoring system status while giving employees access to corporate applications on the devices that they choose.
 When Configuration Manager is integrated with Microsoft Intune, you can manage corporate-connected PCs and Macs along with cloud-based mobile devices running Windows, iOS, and Android, all from a single management console.